Královec

 Královec (Königshan) is a municipality and village in Trutnov District in the Hradec Králové Region of the Czech Republic.
 It has about 200 inhabitants.

+Etymology

+The German name Königshan was derived from Königshain (meaning "king's grove") and referred to a village founded on the site of a forest owned by the king.
+The Czech name was derived from the German name (from král = 'king').

 Geography

 Královec is located about 13 km north of Trutnov and 52 km north of Hradec Králové.
-The municipality borders Poland to the north and east.
+The municipality borders Poland on the north and east.
 It lies in the Broumov Highlands.
 The highest point is the hill Královecký Špičák at 881 m above sea level.

 History

 The first written mention of the village of Královec is from 1292, however, the woods in the area under the name Königshein were mentioned already in 1007.
 During its existence, the village was alternately part of the Žacléř estate, or it was owned by the town of Trutnov or by the Krzeszów Abbey.
+During the German occupation in World War II, the Germans established and operated a forced labour subcamp of the Stalag VIII-A prisoner-of-war camp in Královec.

+Demographics

 Economy

 There is a quarry in the municipal territory where solid volcanic rocks are mined.

 Transport

-There is the railway border crossing and road border crossing Královec / Lubawka to Poland.
+The I/16 road connects the Czech-Polish border with Trutnov.
+On the Czech-Polish border is the railway border crossing and road border crossing Královec / Lubawka.

+Královec is located on the railway line Trutnov–Sędzisław.

 Sights

-The landmark of Královec is the Church of Saint John of Nepomuk.
+The main landmark of Královec is the Church of Saint John of Nepomuk.
 It was built in 1924–1928.

+The only protected cultural monuments are a statue of St. John of Nepomuk dating from 1762 and a small medieval conciliation cross.